-New Project Creation Wizard - Design Template
+New Project Creation Wizard - Design Template (SmartFusion2 and IGLOO2 only)

 New Project Creation Wizard - Add HDL Source Files

 New Project Creation Wizard - Add Constraints

 New Project Creation Wizard - Device Selection

 The Device Selection page is where you specify the Microsemi device for your project.
 Use the filters and drop-down lists to refine your search for the right part to use for your design.